hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2022-02:** Invited to be an associate editor of the international journal Jouranl of Artifical Intelligence and Technology.
+- **2022-02:** A **journal paper on educational reform was accepted.
+- **2022-02:** A **journal paper on educational reform was accepted.
+- **2022-02:** Invited to join the International Journal **Development Working Group.
+- **2022-02:** Invited to join the expert team of the **Journal.
+- **2022-02:** A paper was accepted by SCI journal "Applied Sciences".
+- **2022-01:** Invited as the PC of the International Conference on Computer Modeling and Big Data Analytics (CMBDA 2022).
+- **2022-01:** Invited to record a New Year's promo on the famous domestic CV public website "Pole City Platform".
+- **2021-12:** A paper was accepted in the international journal IEE Multimedia.
 - **2021-12:** Join the CAAI Youth Working Committee.
 - **2021-12:** Invited to join BAAI- Qingyuan Association.
 - **2021-12:** Join Technical Committee on CSIG-MV.